Beamanator/RIPS-Auto-Import-CExt/README.md

 # RIPS-Auto-Import-CExt
 ## Instructions for useage:
-1) For any data you want to import into RIPS, make sure the column header matches an appropriate column below.
+1) Log in to [RIPS](http://bit.ly/2CHOAcV) in only 1 tab on Google Chrome.
 2) Install Auto Import Extension.
-3) Open the "Options page" by clicking on the extension icon in the upper-right corner of Google Chrome.
+3) Open the "Options page" by clicking on the extension icon labeled "Ri" in the upper-right corner of Google Chrome.
+4) For any data you want to import into RIPS, make sure the column header matches an appropriate column below.
-4) Copy all contents of client data spreadsheet (including column headers), and paste data into main textbox.
+5) Copy all contents of client data spreadsheet (including column headers), and paste data into main textbox.
-5) Click "Create Table!" -> A table with parsed data should appear below the button.
+6) Click "Create Table!" -> A table with parsed data should appear below the button.
-6) Make sure you are logged into RIPS in only 1 tab on Google Chrome.
+7) Make sure the import settings are set as you need.
-7) If everything looks good, click "Import Clients" to start the import!
+8) If everything looks good, click "Import Clients" to start the import!

 ## *Exact* Fields required for Registration page, and example data: